Animal Rescue Theatre

 • leaves only big dogs, pitties, shepherds, huskies, medical, seniors, etc at the animal shelters

-• deceitful labeling so the adopter thinks they are helping an animal which was in need
+• deceitful labeling so the adopter thinks they are helping an animal which would not have found placement

 • public tax dollars used to vet a dog which the public then cannot adopt without paying the flipping rescue's fee